ALABAMA COMMERCIAL LEASE AGREEMENT TEMPLATE pdf Alabama Commercial Lease Agreements

 Uniform Residential Landlord and Tenant Act (AURLTA)

-The Alabama Uniform Residential Landlord and Tenant Act (AURLTA) govern the relationship rules for landlords and tenants in Alabama.
+The Alabama Uniform Residential Landlord and Tenant Act (AURLTA) governs the relationship rules for landlords and tenants in Alabama.
 [1]

 Security Deposit Law

-Landlords in Alabama may charge any amount for a security deposit and must be returned (minus any deductions for damages) to the tenant after vacating when the lease ends.
-[2]
+Landlords in Alabama may charge any amount for a security deposit, which must be returned (minus any deductions for damages) to the tenant after vacating when the lease ends.[2]

-• 60 Days – Amount of time landlord has to return deposit.
-Tenant may sue up to double the security deposit amount if landlord holds for more than 60 days.
+• 60 Days – Amount of time the landlord has to return the deposit.
+The tenant may sue up to double the security deposit amount if the landlord holds for more than 60 days.

 • Deductions for damages must be written on an itemized list and given to the tenant.